Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 where $\lambda\in\reals$ is the unique scalar satisfying $\sum_{i=1}^n\max\{0,\lambda_i-\lambda\}=1$.
 This operation thus truncates all eigenvalues that are smaller than $\lambda$, while leaving the eigenvectors unchanged, thereby returning a matrix with rank equal to the number of eigenvalues greater than $\lambda$.
 Importantly, when the projection of $\X$ onto $\mS_n$ is of rank $r$, only the first $r$ components in the eigen-decomposition of $\X$ are required to compute it in the first place, and thus, only a rank-$r$ SVD of $\X$ is required.
 In other words and simplifying, \cite{garberLowRankSmooth, garberStochasticLowRank} show that under (generalized) strict complementary, at the proximity of an optimal solution of rank $r$, the exact Euclidean projection equals the rank-$r$ truncated projection given by:

-In our recent work \cite{garber2020efficient}, similar results were obtained for smooth objective functions, when using Non-Eucldiean von Neumann entropy-based gradient methods, a.k.a matrix exponentiated gradient methods \cite{BregmanMatrices}.
-The importance of these methods lies in the fact that they allow to measure the Lipchitz parameters (either of the function or its gradients) with respect to the matrix spectral norm, which can lead to significantly better convergence rates, than when measuring these with respect to the Euclidean norm.
+In our recent work \cite{garber2020efficient}, similar results were obtained for smooth objective functions, when using Non-Euclidean von Neumann entropy-based gradient methods, a.k.a matrix exponentiated gradient methods \cite{BregmanMatrices}.
+The importance of these methods lies in the fact that they allow to measure the Lipschitz parameters (either of the function or its gradients) with respect to the matrix spectral norm, which can lead to significantly better convergence rates (e.g., in terms of dependence on the dimension), than when measuring these with respect to the Euclidean norm.
 A standard matrix exponentiated gradient (MEG) step from a matrix $\X\in\mathbb{S}^n$ and with step-size $\eta>0$, can be written as

-Computing the matrix logarithm and matrix exponent for the MEG update requires computing a full-rank SVD and returns a full-rank matrix, unlike the truncation of the lower eigenvalues in Euclidean projections.
+Computing the matrix logarithm and matrix exponent for the MEG update requires computing a full-rank SVD\footnote{Only one SVD is required since $\X$ is stored in a factored form.
+See discussion in Section \ref{sec:MEG}.} and returns a full-rank matrix, unlike the truncation of the lower eigenvalues in Euclidean projections.
 Nevertheless, as shown in \cite{garber2020efficient}, under a strict complementarity assumption, and when close to an optimal rank-$r$ solution, it is possible to approximate these steps with updates that only require rank-$r$ SVDs, while sufficiently controlling the errors resulting from the approximations.
 These approximated steps can be written as

-where $\varepsilon\in[0,1]$, $\Y_r$, which admits the eigen-decomposition $\Y^r=\V^r\Lambda^r{\V^r}^{\top}$, is the rank-$r$ approximation of $\Y:=\exp(\log(\X)-\eta\nabla{}g(\X))=\V\Lambda\V^{\top}$, and $\tau^r=\trace(\Lambda^r)$.
+where $\varepsilon\in[0,1]$, $\Y_r$, which admits the eigen-decomposition $\Y^r=\V^r\bLambda^r{\V^r}^{\top}$, is the rank-$r$ approximation of $\Y:=\exp(\log(\X)-\eta\nabla{}g(\X))=\V\bLambda\V^{\top}$, and $\tau^r=\trace(\bLambda^r)$.
 That is, somewhat similarly to the low-rank Euclidean projection in \eqref{truncatedProjection}, the low-rank update in \eqref{lowrankexponentiatedGradientUpdate} only uses the top-$r$ components in the eigen-decomposition of matrix $\exp(\log\X-\eta\nabla{}g(\X))$ (as opposed to the exact MEG step \eqref{exponentiatedGradientUpdate} which requires all components), however, differently from the Euclidean case, the lower eigenvalues are not truncated to zero but to the same (small) value $\varepsilon/(n-r)$.